-Migrants: migrants from medium- and high-incidence countries (WHO-estimated TB incidence >50 cases per 100 000 population).
+Migrants = migrants from medium- and high-incidence countries (WHO-estimated TB incidence >50 cases per 100 000 population).

-Coloured lines indicate which groups are screened for LTBI.
-Effect shown is the effect on the total population.
+The coloured lines indicate which groups are screened for LTBI.
+The effect shown is the effect on the total population.

 Figure 10c.
 Portugal: population-level impact of screening strategies for latent tuberculosis infection